BoodooaMonish/protez-nou-natir-gatsby/README.md

 - Donation Form
 - Newsletter Feature [NOT YET IMPLEMENTED]
 - Stripe and Paypal Checkout System [NOT YET IMPLEMENTED]
+- Sort Feature for Articles [NOT YET IMPLEMENTED]

 ### HOW TO LAUNCH PROJECT